ssebs/ssebs-www/content/blog/mvctipcalc.md

 Before I got started with my Mini Macro Pad, I wanted to make a real MVC project to make sure I understood the concept.
 I felt that I'd learned a lot from Derek's video, and wanted to try for myself.

 ## Learning MVC with a tip calculator
-That simple MVC project is a tip calculator.
-I'll keep writing it in Golang + Fyne, and since I had already created a [tip calculator](https://github.com/ssebs/tipr) or [two](https://github.com/ssebs/tipr-mobile), I had a starting place.
+That simple MVC project is my tip calculator.
+I had already created a [tip calculator](https://github.com/ssebs/tipr) or [two](https://github.com/ssebs/tipr-mobile), so I had a starting place.

-The main difference I learned about how I was writing my widgets before, and using MVC, is that I'd need 3 files for each component that manages data, or state, in some way.
+Since the Mini Macro pad is written in Go + fyne, I stuck with that.
+I made a new project and got a fyne window open.
+The next thing I'd need is 3 files: `model.go`, `view.go`, and `controller.go`.

 ### The Model
 For my tip calculator, I had two inputs: